mitchellharper12/web-port-knock/README.md

 HTTPS, multiple authentication keys.
 It's barebones and works for my specific threat model.
 Be guaranteed to work on anything other than a Linux distro similar to Ubuntu.
 IPv6 support.

-The main [./server.go] basicaly listens on a port you define in an environment variable, waits for a GET request to a route you define in an environment variable, and run a shell command hardcoded in the file.
+The main [server.go](./server.go) basicaly listens on a port you define in an environment variable, waits for a GET request to a route you define in an environment variable, and runs a shell command hardcoded in the file.
 Also, in my estimation, you probably don't want any of that processing done by the service listening on the open internet.
 You might want HTTP logging and I might add that at some point, but you could also use tcpdump to log connections too and not lose out on any data.